go-task/task/docs/docs/contributing.md

   there an approach you can take that maintains this compatibility?
 If not, consider opening an issue first so that API changes can be discussed before you invest your time into a PR.
+- **Experiments** - If there is no way to make your change backward compatible then there is a procedure to introduce breaking changes into minor versions.
+  We call these "[experiments][experiments]".
+If you're intending to work on an experiment, then please read the [experiments workflow][experiments-workflow] document carefully and submit a proposal first.

 ## 1. Setup